MapsPeople/docs/src/web/v4/getting-started/new-project.md

 <!-- Environment -->
 {% include "src/shared/getting-started/project/environment.md" %}

-The project setup is really simple.
-Because we only want to use pure JavaScript we do not need to install any frameworks.
+The project setup is simple.
+We use pure JavaScript so we do not need to install any frameworks.

-* Start by creating a new project folder
+1. Start by creating a new project folder
-* Inside that, create two empty files: index.html and main.js.
+1. Inside that, create two empty files: `index.html` and `main.js`.

-> The file index.html is the entry point for our application and contains the HTML code.
-The file main.js will be included in index.html and going to consist of the corresponding JavaScript code needed for the sample application.
+    > The file `index.html` is the entry point for our application and contains the HTML code.
+The file `main.js` will be included in `index.html` and consists of the JavaScript code for the sample application.

-* Open index.html and create a basic HTML structure and include the main.js file.
+1. Open `index.html`.
+Create a basic HTML structure and include the `main.js` file:

 ```html
 <!-- index.html -->